After countless miles of pounding the pavement, our running fanatics found the best running shoes of 2022.

 In the past, supportive shoes had a firmer piece of foam or “post” along the medial side of the shoe to support pronation.
 This would (in almost every case) result in a firm underfoot ride.

-By placing two firm pieces of foam on either side of the heel, Brooks is able to less invasively (than a typical medial post) reduce excess inward and outward rolling of the foot while offering a softer ride more typically found in neutral shoes.
+By placing two firm pieces of foam on either side of the heel, Brooks is able to less invasively reduce excess inward and outward rolling of the foot while offering a softer ride more typically found in neutral shoes.

-These shoes are a workhorse too.
+These shoes are a workhorse, too.
 They’re capable of maintaining form longer than most shoes.
-Yet, like most workhorse shoes, the Glycerin 19 GTS is fairly heavy.
-At 10.7 ounces (men) and 9.3 ounces (women), you might want a lighter shoe for speedwork and races.
+Yet, like most workhorse shoes, the Glycerin 20 GTS is fairly heavy.
+At 10.5 ounces (men) and 9.5 ounces (women), you might want a lighter shoe for speed work and races.

 - Stack Height: 38 mm/28 mm